 1. Training teaches customers how to use a product

 Just because you know your product inside and out, and its nuances and logic make perfect sense to you, it’s unwise to assume this will be the case for your customers.
 And the more sophisticated or complex a product is, the less intuitive it is likely to be.
+Customer training is a surefire way to get them on the same page, enhancing their understanding of the product.

-I’m willing to bet you’ve used software and at some point you’ve hit a dead end.
+I’m willing to bet you’ve used software and at some point, you’ve hit a dead end.
 You’d obviously done something wrong (or the software let you take a wrong turn), and a cryptic error message popped up asking you to fix the mistake.

 Maybe you were able to figure it out, or maybe you contacted a support representative who explained where you went wrong.
 In extreme cases, maybe you switched software vendors!
 Regardless, it wasted your time and probably had you cursing the product.